fatihhbozkurtt/HexaSort/README.md

 - Unity UI System (Canvas-based interface)
 - ScriptableObject for level data management

+---

+## 🎮 How to Play

+1. Move the balls between tubes to group them by color.
+2. You can't move a ball into a full tube.
+3. Try to solve the puzzle with the fewest possible moves.

+---

 ## 📱 Platform

 - Target: Android
 - (iOS support can be added in the future)
+---
 ## 📌 Notes

 - This project is a **non-commercial fan-made recreation** for educational and portfolio use.